 Enjoying one of our many courses.

-For our last night, we visited Doi Suthep, just outside the city.
-It is in the mountain overlooking Chiang Mai.
+We visited Doi Suthep, just outside the city during our last evening in Chiang Mai.
+It is on the mountain overlooking Chiang Mai.
 You can see it from many spots in the city, but it’s still quite a drive to get there.

-The view of Chiang Mai from Doi Suthep
+The view of Chiang Mai from Doi Suthep.

 The steps to the temple.